14422 Meridian E. South Hill Puyallup, WA 98375(map)

-Our newest off-leash area at Meridian Habitat Park is open during normal park hours from 7:30 a.m. to dusk, unless otherwise posted.
-Located at the south eastern end of the park, this 2-acre dog park includes a doggy drinking fountain, doggy bag station, and is near ample parking.
+Our off-leash area at Meridian Habitat Park is open during normal park hours.
+Located at the south eastern end of the park, this 2-acre dog park includes a doggy drinking fountain, a doggy bag station, and is near ample parking.
 It is a perfect wooded area fully fenced for canines to play in natural ground cover and wood chips shaded by large trees.

 Off-Leash Area Rules